maneatingape/advent-of-code-rust/CONTRIBUTING.md

 * 🪲 **Bug Fix** Solutions try to be as general as possible but can't test for every input.
   Your pull request fixes an incorrect answer for your input or prevents a panic.
 * 🚀 **Performance Improvement** Your pull request gives a significant performance improvement.
-This could be achieved by using a better algorithm, better low level optimizations, by applying the portable SIMD library or by any other means!
+This could be achieved by using a better algorithm, better low-level optimizations, by applying the portable SIMD library or by any other means!

 ## Legal Notice